SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   - [x] Implement reconstructed-plane reference collection, substitution, asymmetric chroma-unit handling, and reference-filter selection from caller-owned availability and scratch spans.
   - [ ] Build each availability flag from reconstructed-plane and coding state, and connect the predictor to transform-unit traversal.
 - [ ] Scaling lists, inverse quantization, transform skip, every required inverse transform, range-extension precision, and lossless reconstruction.
+  - [x] Implement allocation-free SIMD-first inverse DCT for every 4/8/16/32 width and height combination, the four-by-four intra-luma inverse DST, normative intermediate and residual clipping, and saturated prediction addition for 8/10/12-bit samples.
+Verify normal and forced-scalar execution against fixed results and a dense scalar oracle.
+  - [ ] Implement scaling-list selection and inverse quantization for every transform size, component, prediction mode, quantization parameter, and range-extension precision path.
+  - [ ] Implement transform skip, coefficient rotation, implicit and explicit residual DPCM, transquant bypass, and lossless reconstruction.
+  - [ ] Connect coefficient decoding, inverse quantization, transform selection, reusable scratch, and add/clip to transform-unit traversal.
 - [ ] Deblocking and sample-adaptive offset for every signaled luma/chroma and bit-depth path.
 - [ ] Tiles, wavefront entry points, dependent slices, and all other parallelization syntax permitted by the exposed still-image profiles.
 - [ ] Supplemental enhancement information that changes image presentation or metadata exposed by ImageSharp.

-Each subsystem starts with scalar conformance vectors derived from the HEVC specification and the pinned implementation reference.
+Each subsystem keeps a specification-shaped scalar oracle derived from the HEVC specification and the pinned implementation reference, while production hot paths are designed SIMD-first with scalar fallback.
 No valid syntax in the exposed HEIC profiles may terminate in an unsupported branch or silently omit a normative reconstruction stage.

 Exit gate: